 Also, one word of caution when cleaning poly-constructed hoppers — do not use any abrasive or alkaline-based cleaners such as those containing acetone, benzene, leaded gasoline or brake cleaner.
 These chemicals can damage poly and reduce its structural integrity.

-2. Use Plenty of Grease
+2. Use Plenty of Grease on All Connections

 Next on the list is to regularly grease the spreader throughout the season.
 All moving parts such as bearings, chains, conveyors, rollers, augers and so on should all be lubricated with a good quality multi-purpose grease or oil.
 The same recommendation goes for any integrated grease fittings.
 This step is very important, given that all control products are highly corrosive.